RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 }
 ```

-### Liskov Substitution Principle
+### 🔄 Liskov Substitution Principle

+!!! info "Definition"
     > Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T

-Objects of the superclass should be replacable with objects of a subclass without altering the correctness of the program.
-As in, subclass shouldn't break the program if it does stuff differently
+!!! warning "Key Point"
+    Superclass objects should be replaceable with subclass objects without breaking program correctness.
+Subclasses shouldn't alter expected behavior.

 ```java
 // Bad example: violates LSP